misterfish/stick/README.md

 either red, yellow, green, or broken.
 (Or a download, which can be in progress, stopped, completed, failed, ...)
-You can use a normal object to represent these sorts of things, but you might find yourself carrying around such properties as 'error' and 'state' and 'type' and using a lot of `if` statements to check for illegal states.
+You can use a normal object to represent these sorts of things, but you might find yourself carrying around properties like 'error' and 'state' and 'type' and so on using a lot of `if` statements to check for illegal states.

 Another way is to model the data using ADTs, build the states, then branch